 8. Try local drinks

-The bars and cafes on Santorini offer everything from coffee, cold drinks and ice cream, but I recommend you to try the local smoothies and milkshakes as well, to enjoy the laid-back life in Santorini and just relax.
-You may not expect it, but Santorini residents also know how to create different combinations of fruits, nuts and juices that together give a unique taste.
-Whatever you call it, there are tons of delicious drink creations that you absolutely must try.
+The bars and cafes in Santorini offer everything from coffee, cold drinks and ice cream, but I recommend you also try the local smoothies and milkshakes to enjoy the easygoing life in Santorini and just relax.
+You might not expect it, but Santorini residents also know how to create different combinations of fruits, nuts and juices that together create a unique taste.
+Whatever you call it, there are countless delicious drink creations that you absolutely must try.
 You will not regret it!

 Santorini welcomes you

 If you are thinking about visiting Santorini, we hope that the tips above will give you an incentive to pack your bags and have a new experience.
 The island is really beautiful, with friendly locals and their many activities.
 I hope you enjoy hiking the old caldera and hope that you will experience many of the best things to do in Santorini!